-Foreign currency differences are recognized in other comprehensive income and presented in the "Cumulative translation adjustments" account in the consolidated statements of changes in equity.
+Foreign currency differences are recognized in other comprehensive income.
 When a foreign operation is disposed of such that control, significant influence or joint control is lost, the cumulative amount in the translation related to that foreign operation is reclassified to the consolidated statements of income as part of the gain or loss on disposal.